Basic Japanese II

 - Basic lexicon

-- Elements of kanji
+- Elements of hiragana, katakana, and kanji

 - The phonological system of Japanese

-- Some aspects of Japanese culture.
+- Some aspects of Japanese culture

-The functional-communicative approach is used.
+The communicative approach is used.

-Written Evaluations (May include but not limited to writing and reading exercises, chapter tests, paragraph writing, written homework, preparation, Final Written Exam) |
+Written Evaluations (May include but not limited to writing and reading exercises, lesson quizzes, paragraph writing, written homework, preparation, final written exam) |

 60% |

-Oral Evaluations (May include but not limited to oral tests, oral presentations, listening comprehension, conversation lab, attendance, preparation, class participation, Final Oral Exam) |
+Oral Evaluations (May include but not limited to oral tests, oral presentations, listening comprehension, conversation lab, attendance, preparation, class participation, final oral exam) |

 40% |